 Simple Past Tense

 · He had a narrow escape.

-We use simple past tense to show the duration of an action which starts and stops in the past.
+We use the simple past tense to show the duration of an action that starts and stops in the past.
 The duration is a longer action which can be indicated by expressions such as: for two years, for five minutes, all day, all year, etc.

+Simple Past Tense